Grant Terms & Conditions

 Brazos Valley Cares funds programs and services that directly impact the lives and well-being of veterans and their families who live in the Brazos Valley.

-These programs and services must be in line with the mission of Brazos Valley Cares and may include but are not limited to emergency financial support, housing, home repair and ADA improvements, food, child expenses, medical and dental, funeral costs, car repair, service dog expenses, and treatment for trauma.
+These programs and services must be in line with Brazos Valley Cares' mission and may include, but are not limited to, emergency financial support, housing, home repair and ADA improvements, food, child expenses, medical and dental, funeral costs, car repair, service dog expenses, and mental health services.

 Brazos Valley Cares funds BVC Organizational Grants.

-BVC Organizational Grants are awards to organizations that fund projects, activities and expenses that align with the mission of Brazos Valley Cares, which is to provide meaningful support for military veterans or their families who live in or have ties to the Brazos Valley in Texas.
+BVC Organizational Grants are awarded to organizations that fund projects, activities, and expenses that align with Brazos Valley Cares' mission of providing meaningful support for military veterans or their families who live in the Brazos Valley in Texas.

 WHAT WE DO NOT FUND